rleddy/acai/README.md

 which will eventually be binary instructions in some collection of processor units, CPU, GPU, FGPA, etc.

-So, let'sb start with key words and variables and type names.
+So, let's start with key words and variables and type names.

 Variables
 ----------